By Rori Raye

 If we can stop doing so much and stop resenting doing so much, our relationship will get better instead of falling apart.
 Try it.
 What if you really didn’t have to watch how things are going, didn’t have to ask for everything you want, stopped overseeing the doing of things that are important to you even though you’ve already agreed that it’s his job, and could just relax and be?

 It’s a little scary.
-Each of us has learned ways to keep pain away.
-And those things we do and say that help keep pain away also shut out love.
+Each of us has learned ways to keep the pain away.
+And those things we do and say that help keeps pain away also shut out love.
 As soon as we stop doing those things, and love comes in, sometimes we begin to feel things we’ve been avoiding feeling for a very long time.

 For some of us, feeling loved is mixed up with feeling pain.
 We feel scared to be vulnerable.
 Sometimes it takes a while to begin to trust ourselves and our boundaries enough to really allow ourselves to be vulnerable — and enjoy both being vulnerable and experiencing the miraculous effect our vulnerability has on our men.